 7. Phenomenological Studies

-If market researchers take time to empathize with customers, seeing company interactions and purchasing behaviors through their point of view, that is the objective of phenomenological study.
-This qualitative research can unfurl the motivations behind consumers — a type of psychographic and behavioral market segmentation.
-It can include countless other forms of market research, like interviews and observation, but with an added focus on understanding your target audience’s behavioral and consumerist phenomena.
+Market researchers must take time to empathize with customers.
+That means seeing company interactions and purchasing behaviors through their point of view.
+These goals illustrate the aim of phenomenological study.
+This qualitative research method shows consumer motivations.
+It’s a type of psychographic and behavioral market segmentation.
+It can include countless other forms of market research, like interviews and observation.
+But, the goal is always to understand audience behaviors and consumption patterns.

 8. Competitive Analysis

-Research companies and their business and marketing practices.
-See how customers review their products and services through Google or company websites and reports.
+Start by researching companies and their business and marketing practices.
+Use Google, the company’s website, and reports to get customer feedback.
 Perform SEO research to see how online metrics perform.
 These avenues provide priceless data on ways to self-reflect on your enterprise.

 Conducting Productive Market Research